BASS COAST LANDCARE NETWORK

 • Integrity: To take pride in working professionally and honestly to achieve outcomes that reflect our values and enhance our reputation as a trust worthy organisation.

-1. Strong communities engaged and connected through Landcare
+• Landcare Groups, people and partnerships – Strong rural and urban communities engaged and connected through Landcare Partnerships

 For the objectives under each of our key strategies, please refer to our Strategic plan by clicking below.